Bosiljevo

 Bosiljevo is a village and municipality in Karlovac County, Croatia.
 It is located in the Gorski Kotar region, 25 km south-west from Karlovac, on the highways A1 and A6 leading to Zagreb, Rijeka and Split.

+Name

+It was recorded as Boszilieuo on the 1673 map of Stjepan Glavač.

 Settlements

 The total population of the municipality is 1,284, in the following forty-three settlements (villages and hamlets):